dazzlerabhi30800/expenseTracker-next.js/README.md

 # Expense Tracker in Next.js
-This app helps you keep track of your expeneses based on the budget you set.
+This app helps you keep track of your expenses based on the budget you set.

 ## Tech Stack